-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Devices and procedures to determine the sex of a fetus ~ Elective home deliveries. ✓ Physical or psychological examinations required for court hearings, travel, premarital, pre-adoption, employment or other non-preventive health reasons. ~ Diagnosis and treatment for learning disorders or those services primarily oriented toward treatment of social or learning disorders.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Diagnosis and treatment for learning disorders or those services primarily oriented toward treatment of social or learning disorders.
 Counseling for activities of an educational nature.
 Counseling for borderline intellectual functioning.
 Counseling for occupational problems.
 Covered only if specifically Counseling related to consciousness raising. required by Medicare.
 Vocational or religious counseling.
 Counseling for marital problems.
 I.Q. testing.
 Psychological testing on children required as a condition of enrollment in school.
+Hearing Services: Replacement of over-the-counter hearing aid batteries Covered only if specifically covered under the warranty.